In order to apply you must live and/or work within five minutes of one of the Service’s on-call fire stations. These are listed below:

-Details of the locations of retained fire stations can be found on our website.
 Candidates are advised to use an online route planner to check their response time if they are unsure.
 Please remember the 5 minute response is from when the pager goes off therefore you could be asleep, in the shower or cutting the grass but you still need to response within 5 minutes.
+Candidates who do not live within the 5 minute response time will not be eligible to apply and their applications will not be progressed further than registration stage.

 On-call firefighters carry out their duties as required, via a pager system which alerts them to attend the station when an operational call is received.
-The information you give on your availability form tells us when you would be able to respond to operational calls and forms part of the on-call firefighter selection process.
+You are required to provide us with hours of availability when you are able to respond to operational calls, prior to appointment, which forms part of the selection process.
 You will therefore be expected to maintain this availability if you are successful in being an on-call firefighter within County Durham and Darlington Fire and Rescue Service.
-The length of time it takes to complete the process varies, but it may take up to six months from the initial application.
+The length of time it takes to complete the process varies, but it may take up to six months from the initial registration.

 Once you have successfully completed the recruitment and selection process and subject to your ongoing availability meeting the current requirements of the station, you will be sent an offer of employment letter together with your contract.
 All offers made are subject to confirmation of your legal right to work in the UK, Disclosure and Barring Service Check, our receipt of references satisfactory, a fitness test and a medical (including an eye sight examination).